garrandall/popular-music-data/tracks/daylight-and-darkness-smokey-robinson.md

 How can, how can you be daylight and darkness at the same time

 Ah, daylight, daylight, daylight, daylight
-Ooh hoo, darkness, darkness, darkness
+Oh hoo, darkness, darkness, darkness
 How can you be daylight and darkness at the same time Same time, same time, my baby
 Baby, at the same time